Kraballa/GameboyEmulator/README.md

 - [x] basic rendering pipeline (implemented, not working yet)
 - [x] testing pipeline. a modified cpu can be injected with opcodes to test flags and registers
 - [x] fully implement all opcodes
-- [x] render tilemaps and sprite sheets for debugging purposes (currently horizontally mirrored and not working fully)
+- [x] render tilemaps and sprite sheets for debugging purposes
+- [x] use Dear ImGUI for options and other UI
+- [ ] memory bank switching
+- [ ] get through blarggs test roms

-- [ ] rendering results vissible on screen (currently there's nothing visible on screen yet...)
+- [ ] rendering results visible on screen (currently there's nothing visible on screen yet...)
 - [ ] make sure timings and interrupts work properly...
-- [ ] validate execution with tetris
-- [ ] get through blarggs test roms
-- [ ] memory bank switching
-- [ ] use Dear ImGUI for options and other UI
+- [ ] play tetris...
 - [ ] sound (out of scope for the near future)

 ## Other things to consider
 - replace fixed setting of cycles with dynamically setting it (accessing memory takes 1 cycle per byte, pushing/popping from SP takes 1 cycle per byte, fetching takes 1 byte per fetch)
-- figure out a test framework that works. tried a couple, but seemingly unsolvable issues lead me to think of some custom solution